Send data to Google Ads¶

 Add destination¶

-Configure Amperity to send data to Google Ads using the Google Ads API.
+Configure Amperity to send customer data directly to Google Ads.

 Warning

-Amperity must be authorized to send data to the customer’s Google Ads account prior to configuring the destination.
+Amperity must be authorized to send data to your Google Ads account prior to configuring the destination.

 To add a destination